-Modern Slavery Statement 2021/2022
+Modern Slavery Statement 2023/2024

-In addition to our responsibilities as an employer, we are committed under s.52 of the Modern Slavery Act 2015 to notify the Secretary of State of suspected victims of slavery or human trafficking.
-Southend-on-Sea is located on the Thames Estuary with a long coastline.
-As such it is close to Tilbury docks, DP World London Gateway and Harwich docks.
-Southend has an airport and is close to London meaning there are several transport and access routes for consideration in relation to modern slavery and human trafficking.
+In addition to our duties as an employer, we are committed under section 52 of the Modern Slavery Act 2015 to notify the Secretary of State of suspected victims of slavery or human trafficking

 Our areas of focus

-- We operate a ‘Whistleblowing Policy’ so that all employees know that they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals.
+- The Procurement Team is responsible for ensuring all procurement activity complies with the Council’s ‘Contract Procedure Rules’ and wider ‘Public Contract Regulations 2015’.
+We operate a Whistleblowing Policy so that all employees know that they can raise concerns about how colleagues are being treated or raise concerns about practices within our business or supply chain, without fear of reprisals.

 - Our ‘Code of Conduct’ explains the manner in which we behave as an organisation and how we expect our employees and suppliers to act.

-In addition to the above, as part of our contract with suppliers, we require that they confirm to us that:
+As part of our contract with suppliers, we also require they confirm to us that:

 - They comply with the Modern Slavery Act 2015: Requirements under Modern Slavery Act 2015.

-- If they answer yes to the previous question, are they compliant with the annual reporting requirements contained within section 54 of the Act 2015.
+- If they answer yes to the previous question, they are compliant with the annual reporting requirements contained within section 54 of the Act 2015.

 We will further embed the importance of the Modern Slavery Act into our business and supply chain procedures, ensuring that our activities and that of our suppliers are committed to complying with the requirements of the Act.
 We will continue to monitor and audit our policies and procedures to make amendments and update staff where necessary.

-To ensure the city is protected from violence and criminal behaviour, we continue to combine the efforts of strategic partnership boards; (Southend Safeguarding Partnership / Health and Well-Being Board / Community Safety Partnership) through the ‘Violence and Vulnerability Group’ that draws on the Boards expertise, knowledge and spheres of influence, one that reflects our determination to keep Southend-on-Sea safe and thriving.
+To ensure the city is protected from violence and criminal behaviour, we will continue to be involved with the Essex-wide Violence and Vulnerability Unit and continue to combine the efforts of strategic partnership boards These boards include the Southend Safeguarding Partnership, the Health and Well-Being Board and the Community Safety Partnership.
+We will draw on the Boards expertise, knowledge and spheres of influence, reflecting our determination to keep Southend-on-Sea safe and thriving.

-This statement is made under section 54(1) of the Modern Slavery Act 2015 for the financial year ending 31 March 2022.
+This statement is made under section 54(1) of the Modern Slavery Act 2015 for the financial year ending 31 March 2024

 Approval for this statement

-This statement was approved by
+This statement was approved by: